EricMorse/ECE434/hw01/ReadMe.md

-hw01.py is an Etcher Sketch Program created by Eric Morse It asks user for dimensions of Etcher Sketch board (board is square so it only asks for one) It creates a blank board and allows user to move the cursor by typing commands listed below *Don't use quotes when typing in the command during input prompt* *prompt is case insensitive*
+hw01.py is an Etcher Sketch Program created by Eric Morse.
+It asks user for dimensions of Etcher Sketch board (board is square so it only asks for one).
+It creates a blank board and allows user to move the cursor by typing commands listed below.
+*Don't use quotes when typing in the command during input prompt*.
+*prompt is case insensitive*.
-"up" moves the cursor up
+"up" moves the cursor up.
-"down" moves the cursor down
+"down" moves the cursor down.
-"left" moves the cursor left
+"left" moves the cursor left.
-"right" moves the cursor right
+"right" moves the cursor right.
-"clear" makes an X appear on the location of the cursor "reset" wipes the screen to a blank etcher sketch screen again "stop" quits the program (needed to exit the while loop)
+"clear" makes an X appear on the location of the cursor.
+"reset" wipes the screen to a blank etcher sketch screen again.
+"stop" quits the program (needed to exit the while loop).

-The program does not use any 3rd party libraries, so no compiler flags or special instructions "python hw01.py" will launch the program
+The program does not use any 3rd party libraries, so no compiler flags or special instructions.
+"python3 hw01.py" will launch the program.